The housing health and safety rating system HHSRS

 Each hazard is assessed separately, and if judged to be ‘serious’, with a ‘high score’, is deemed to be a category 1 hazard.
 All other hazards are called category 2 hazards.

 A risk assessment looks at the likelihood of an incident arising from the condition of the property and the likely harmful outcome.
 If a local authority discovers category 1 hazards in a home, it has a duty to take the most appropriate action.
+Since the Homes (Fitness for Human Habitation) Act 2018 seeks to evaluate the potential risks to health and safety from any deficiencies identified in dwellings both social and privately rented.

 TCS Property Services will carry out the HHSRS inspection in an independent manner.
 Our clients are mainly Council housing or environmental health departments.
 However we can do them for private individuals whether tenants, landlords.
 Our work for councils is to support over stretched housing departments required to carry out large numbers of HHSRS inspections.
 For landlords we can carry out an HHSRS inspection for Selective licensing purposes or they disagree with the HHSRS rating given to them by the council.
 For tenants we can carry out the HHSRS inspection if they wish to highlight serious problems with the property which are potentially category 1 or 2 hazards and they are in dispute with the landlord.